Carreau/phd-dissertation/parts/roleofactin.rst

 Actin, is the third component of the cytoskeleton, the one on which  we will focus on most of our efforts.
 Actin monomers, also called `G-Actin` for globular actin can polymerise.
-By polymerizing actin monomers (G-actin) into actin filaments (`F-actin`), the thinest of the three cytoskeltal components forms.
+By polymerizing actin monomers (G-actin) into actin filaments (`F-actin`), the thinest of the three cytoskeletal components forms.
 Actin is produced in the cell as a globular protein of ~40 kDa that once associated with ATP or ADP polymerises into helicoidal filament with a diameter between 7 and 9nm.
 The formed actin filaments are polar, where both extremities are respectively called the